w3c/wai-bcase/index.md

 website.
 Winn-Dixie asked the court to dismiss the suit based on their contention that a website is not a public accommodation covered by Title III of the ADA.
-The court deemed otherwise, allowed the plaintiff to recover attorney fee and issued the following:
+The court deemed otherwise, allowed the plaintiff to recover attorney fee.
+The decision included the following conclusions by the court:

--   The court concluded that due to the link between the website and Winn-Dixie Stores, Title III of the ADA, applicable to “Public Accommodations,” did, in fact, apply in this situation.
+-   The link between the website and Winn-Dixie Stores was a circumatance that made Title III of the ADA, applicable to “Public Accommodations,” relevant in this situation.
--   Required that the website be made accessible to *“individuals with disabilities who use computers, laptops, tablets, and smartphones.”*
+-   Website must be be made accessible to *“individuals with disabilities who use computers, laptops, tablets, and smartphones.”*
 -   Required the store to adopt and post an explicit Accessibility Policy *“to ensure the persons with disabilities have full and equal enjoyment of its website and shall accompany the public policy statement with an accessible means of submitting accessibility questions and problems.”*
 -   Required annual accessibility training for IT and web staff, so they learn to create and maintain content that meets WCAG criteria.
--   Required third-party applications or content posted to the Winn-Dixie site must also meet WCAG requirements.
+-   Required that any third-party applications or content posted to the Winn-Dixie site must also meet WCAG requirements.

 {::nomarkdown}
 {% include box.html type="end" %}